tfgg/yournextmep/_candidates/eu2014/conservative/alex-story.md

 person: alex-story
 region: yorkshire-and-the-humber
 party: conservative
-title: Yorkshire and the Humber - Conservative Party - Alex Story
+title: Alex Story is running for MEP in Yorkshire and the Humber for the Conservative Party
 incumbent: false
 ---